Custom order of posts on main page

 if (have_posts()) : while (have_posts()) : the_post(); ?> - posts from category *extras* published in *October*

-<?php $posts=query_posts($query_string . '&category_name=extras&monthnum=10'); if (have_posts()) : while (have_posts()) : the_post(); ?> - posts by user *Neo*
+<?php $posts=query_posts($query_string . '&category_name=extras&monthnum=10'); if (have_posts()) : while (have_posts()) : the_post(); ?>

 <?php $posts=query_posts($query_string . '&author_name=neo');